anixe/doku/README.md

 ## Can I use it without Serde?

 Yes, totally!
-Doku merely _understands_ Serde annotations, but doesn't require any of them (see: the very first example in this readme).
+Doku only _understands_ Serde annotations - it doesn't _require_ any of them (see: the very first example in this readme).

 ## How does it work?